-Standard Points Point Basis - Fund Coordinators 15 points Project Description - Who Will Implement the Project Demonstrates that key staff have the training and expertise to implement the proposed project; Demonstrates the institution's qualifications and previous accomplishments in providing similar services to the specific populations, including underserved populations; Demonstrates the organization's philosophy and understanding of the issues related to victim safety; and Describes project start-up and implementation activities.
-15 points Project Specific Goals, Objectives, Activities and Performance Measures Provides goal(s) and objectives consistent with the project description, need statement the applicant has selected; The proposed activities address the problem or need and link to the objectives; Outputs and outcomes measure the proposed project activities; and Directly connects the outcome to the objectives.
-15 points Memorandum of Understanding, Contracts and Subawards If applicable, MOU establishes partnership with one or more community partners and clearly outlines roles and responsibilities between the parties; If applicable, properly establishes and executes contracts for ancillary goods or services; If applicable, properly establishes and executes subawards to carry out one or more services of the grant funded project.
-15 points Project Budget and Budget Summary Budget and match contributions are directly related to the project.
+Standard Points Point Basis - Fund Coordinators If applicable, has included a Memorandum of Understanding, Contracts and Subawards that includes the following elements: If applicable, MOU establishes partnership with one or more community partners and clearly outlines roles and responsibilities between the parties; If applicable, properly establishes and executes contracts for ancillary goods or services; If applicable, properly establishes and executes subawards to carry out one or more services of the grant funded project.
+10 points Project Budget and Budget Summary Budget and match contributions are directly related to the project.
 Budget and match contributions reasonably support the project activities.
 FTE of the staff position(s) corresponds with the project description and staff roster.
-Budget expenses and match contributions are explained thoroughly and calculations are accurate.
+Budget expenses and match contributions are explained thoroughly, and calculations are accurate.
 Budget and match contributions are allowable according to VOCA guidelines.